-There is currently more than $30 billion available in trusts funds for those who have been affected by an asbestos-related illness.
+There is currently more than $30 billion available in trust funds for those who have been affected by an asbestos-related illness.
 If you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to significant compensation.
-Fill out our form to get a free Financial Compensation Packet.
-You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.
+Complete our form to get a free Financial Compensation Packet.
+You’ll learn about the experienced California mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

-We are happy to offer assistance to families in all California cities and towns, such as:
+We can offer legal assistance to families in all California cities and towns, including these: